bhokansonfasig/pyrex/docs/usage.rst

 More Examples
 =============

-For more code examples, see the PyREx Demo python notebook.
+For more code examples, see the `example-code` section and the python notebooks in the examples directory.